Russell Latapy: Scotland

 In the 1998 off-season, Latapy was recruited by manager Alex McLeish to join Scottish First Division side Hibernian.
 He quickly became a fan favourite at his new club and earned numerous team accolades, including two Player of the Year awards and a Scottish Division 1 Player of the Year award; he also contributed with six goals in twenty-three games in an eventual promotion to the Premier League, as champions.

 Despite his contributions, Latapy was sacked from Hibernian early in 2001 after a night that began with him socialising with countryman and Manchester United player Dwight Yorke, and ended with him being charged by police for drunk driving.
 The incident represented a breach of the code of conduct for Hibernian players, who were forbidden to drink for 48 hours before a match.
 It was around this time that both players quit international football after being dropped from the starting line-up by national coach Renê Simões, after they failed to show up for a training session.
+Despite this, he was still shortlisted for SPFA Player of the Year in 2001.

 Following his dismissal from Hibernian, Latapy was signed by Rangers, who were managed by Dick Advocaat.
 He failed to reproduce his best form at Ibrox Stadium, even when McLeish replaced the Dutchman at the helm of the club – the new manager expressed a desire to field younger players, Latapy was 34; in addition to his age, his partying tendencies also did little to put him in favour with the coach, and he eventually left in January 2003.

 Latapy finished the 2002–03 season with fellow league team Dundee United.
 In the summer, he was brought to Falkirk by manager John Hughes, his former teammate at Hibs, who had 'tracked him down' in Portugal.
 The veteran started strongly, scoring a total of fourteen league goals in his first two seasons, and was an essential component of the team as they returned to the top flight in 2005, as champions.
 In the process, he was awarded the First Division 'Player of the Month' for April and was again named the league's Player of the Year.

 Latapy received another individual award in 2006, this time the SPL 'Player of the Month' for August.
 The Bairns once again retained their top division status in 2008–09, but he only appeared in three games, leaving the club in January 2009 at nearly 41 after 194 competitive appearances (29 goals), and signed with Caledonia AIA in his homeland.
 Latapy was inducted into the 'Falkirk Hall of Fame' on 29 November 2008.
 To mark this occasion the club hosted a 'Russell Latapy Day'.
 In October 2011, at 43, he came out of retirement to sign for East of Scotland Football League's Edinburgh City, ahead of their Scottish Cup tie against Irvine Meadow.